-Mark Copelovitch is Associate Professor of Political Science and Public Affairs.
+Mark Copelovitch is a Professor of Political Science and Public Affairs.
 Professor Copelovitch studies and teaches international political economy, with a focus on global financial governance, exchange rates and monetary institutions, the effects of global capital flows on national economic policies, and theories of international cooperation.
 His 2010 book, The International Monetary Fund in the Global Economy: Banks, Bonds, and Bailouts, is published by Cambridge University Press.

 Professor Copelovitch is a graduate of Yale University and Harvard University, where he received his Ph.D. in 2005.
 Prior to his appointment at Wisconsin, he was a postdoctoral fellow at the Center for Globalization and Governance at Princeton University.